Delaware Franchise Tax And Annual Report

 The most important thing to remember is that the tax due is calculated around the calendar, and not the business’s fiscal year.
 Thus, a company that is that was formed at the close of the year must pay franchise tax at the beginning of the next year, regardless of the income that is generated.

 It is essential to adhere to Delaware corporation due dates for franchise tax.
-There is a penalties system developed in the Delaware State of Delaware Franchise Tax and Annual Report for companies that do not pay their taxes on time.
+The penalty program was developed in the Delaware State of Delaware Franchise Tax and Annual Report for companies that do not pay their taxes on time.

-- For corporations with a domestic presence, LPs, LLCs, and GPs, ignoring the deadlines result in a penalty of $200 and 1.5 percent of interest per month for the penalty.
+- Domestic corporations such as LPs (including LLCs and GPs), ignoring the deadlines results in a fine of $200 and 1.5% of interest per month for the period of the penalty.

-- For foreign companies, the penalty is $125. is included in the fee for filing.
+- For foreign companies, the penalty is $125 is added to the filing fee.

 When you dissolve your Delaware Franchise Tax and Annual Report firm before the close of that calendar year and you do not have to pay Franchise tax back to the state in the coming year.

-After the payment of franchise tax you could be eligible to obtain the Delaware Certificate of Good Standing which is a letter directly by Delaware Secretary of State.
-Delaware Secretary of State certifying that your company is current with its tax obligations and being in good financial standing.
+After the payment of the franchise tax, you could be eligible to obtain the Delaware Certificate of Good Standing which is a letter directly by the Delaware Secretary of State.
+Delaware Secretary of State certifies that your company is current with its tax obligations and is in good financial standing.

 What are the requirements for an annual report that is required for Delaware firms?